SuperYosh23/Orbus/README.md

 - [ ] Auto-update functionality

 ## DISCLAIMER:
-This project is mostly entirely AI generated.
+This project is almost entirely AI generated.
 Sorry if that bothers or upsets you.